wenrqme/poqusite/content/fanart/ignatz.md

 ![trash](/img/portfolio/ignatz.jpg)

-The second is Bernadetta (or Bernie bear), if Grappler was not a genderlocked class:
+The second is Bernadetta, if Grappler was not a genderlocked class:

 ![trash](/img/portfolio/berniebear.jpg)